benedekrozemberczki/littleballoffur/docs/source/notes/introduction.rst

 nodes represent official verified Facebook pages and the links between them are mutual likes.
 For details about the dataset `see this paper <https://arxiv.org/abs/1909.13021>`_.

-We first need to load the Facebook page-page network dataset which is returned as a ``NetworkX`` graph.
+We first need to load the Facebook Page-Page network dataset which is returned as a ``NetworkX`` graph.

 .. code-block:: python